LinkStackOrg/LinkStack/README.md

 ⚠️ Livelatch is currently in **alpha**.

 This means:

 - Features may change rapidly
-- APIs may change
+- APIs may change!
 - Database structures may change
 - Breaking changes may occur
 - Some systems may be incomplete